Vish-45/Centralised-Monitoring-And-Control-System/README.md

 # FEATURES
 ----
 - The Server can interact with one client while it is still listening for incoming connection from other clients.
-- A low level client server model that does not trigger antivirus or firewalls.
 - New connections are appended to a table that can be used later.
 - The client script(agent) provides feature of persistence on platforms like centos or debian(adding a cronjob in crontab.)
-- The script copies itself into the admin folder in the home directory and autoruns on reboot so that it works even if the original file is deleted by user.
+- The script copies itself into the admin folder in the '/' directory and autoruns on reboot so that it works even if the original file is deleted by user.
 - It **works over wan also** provided there is an ip connectivity between the MotherNode and the client.
 - CIS Benchmarks that are applicable for the remote host can be listed and applied remotely.
 - Splunk Forwarder can be configured on the remote host.